jrbayguade/jrbayguade/README.md

 I'm a programmer at heart, entrepreneur by experience, and currently General Manager at [Product Madness](https://www.productmadness.com/), where I lead a large international team in the mobile gaming industry.
 Years ago, I founded and escalated several tech companies, and sold a game development one, and now I’m diving deep into the world of data science.

-🎓 I'm currently studying a Bachelor's Degree in Data Science at **Universidad Internacional de La Rioja (UNIR)**, which keeps me *very* busy — and also very inspired.
+🎓 I'm currently studying a Bachelor's Degree in Data Science at **Universidad Internacional de La Rioja (UNIR)**, which keeps me *very* busy (and also very inspired).
 I'm especially interested in machine learning, AI, and predictive modeling to solve real-world problems.

 ## 🧠 What you’ll find here